Who we are

 David is Professor of Industrial Economics at Nottingham University Business School.
 His research areas include gambling taxation, Covid-19 policy, economics of teenage pregnancy, assisted suicide and the economics of cricket.
 He has written on a range of current topics including academic free speech for outlets such as The Spectator, Spiked, Unherd, Reaction and Cap-X.

-Dr Lawrence Patihis, PhD is a British/American psychologist interested in distinguishing science and pseudoscience, with a particular interest in applying this to claims of both repression and oppression as invisible entities and explanatory forces.
+Lawrence is a British/American psychologist interested in distinguishing science and pseudoscience, with a particular interest in applying this to claims of both repression and oppression as invisible entities and explanatory forces.
 He researches and teaches on trauma, memory, and the law, and works as an expert witness on false memory and memory reliability cases.
 He is a member of the Heterodox Academy, the Free Speech Union, and serves the Scientific Advisory Board of the British False Memory Society.

 Professor Jo Phoenix